 External cladding and windows

-With the windows however, use a glass microfibre cloth to dry them and not the blade as it could scratch and damage the surface of the window.
+With the windows, use a window cleaner or warm soapy water.
+Once clean, use a glass microfibre cloth to dry them and not the blade as it could scratch and damage the surface of the window.
 A cloth will be enough to avoid watermarks.

 Every year you should also consider adding a step to this process by polishing and buffering the outside of your static (or waxing it).
 This process will make the cladding shine, removing the dullness that can affect paintwork over time as it’s impacted by the sun’s UV rays.